Professor Debora M. Katz

 I am currently teaching SP212 (Physics II).
 The following documents were handed out on the first day of class:

 HOMEWORK: Homework problems are not graded for credit, but you may receive extra credit.
 Homework problems may be completed using WileyPlus.
-To receive extra credit for completing homework, however, you must turn in a hardcopy of your work by the date listed in the syllabus.

 TERM PROJECT: The term project is an individual project that counts the same as an in class, one-hour test.
 No group grade is given on the term project.
 You may consult with any living or nonliving source, but all sources must be listed in your references.
 You must describe the contribution living sources made to your work.
 Term projects completed by former students may be found in Ch 256.
 You are welcome to read these terms projects in the room, but do not remove them from the room.
+A few sample projects are linked here.

-Workshops—Using Case Studies in Core Physics
+My Work on Case Studies in Physics Education:

 Roger Schank advocates completely rethinking education.
 He proposes entirely project-based curricula.